ii887522/hydro/docs/functions/math_ext.md

 `toSize`: The size of the region that the `value` maps to.

-It returns a mapped value that belongs to the second region given.
+Returns a mapped value that belongs to the second region given.

 ### **Example usage:**
 ```ts